 3- What are the 8 types of geometry?

-Geometry is a broad field with several specialized branches.
+Geometry is a broad field that includes many unique areas.
 Here are eight types of geometry:

 - Topology